AuxStudio/react-native-boiler-plate/docs/STYLE_GUIDE.md

 We use the [Flux Standard Action](https://github.com/redux-utilities/flux-standard-action) as a standard for our redux actions.

 To dispatch actions on sagas, we use a slightly different approach.
-By attaching the nextAction(s) on the meta prop of each action, we can completely customise and chain our actions on the fly, without having to write more explicit sagas, i.e:
+By attaching the nextAction(s) on the meta prop of each action, we can completely customise and chain our actions on the fly, without having to write more implicit sagas, i.e:

 ```js
 this.props.dispatch({